itsnicksia/wizardry-daphne-guide/docs/strategies/combat-strategies.md

 * Pair counterattacks with your heaviest hitters for optimal burst damage.

 ### Using Openings in Gimmick Fights:
-Some battles rely heavily on exploiting openings for victory:
+Some battles rely heavily on exploiting openings for victory.

-* Mimic Chest Fight (Floors 5, 7):
+* Mimic Chest Fight (Floors 5, 7)
     * Strategy: Have your frontline enter Defensive Stance to block attacks and trigger openings.
 Counterattack immediately with high-damage skills.
     * Why: The mimic deals significant burst damage, so it’s crucial to take it down quickly while minimizing risk.
-* Arena Bosses (Reprobus Brothers, Shagtis, Gessi):
+* Arena Bosses (Reprobus Brothers, Shagtis, Gessi)
     * Strategy: Similar to the mimic fight, use openings to deal burst damage while mitigating incoming attacks.
     * Why: These bosses have high damage output, requiring you to balance survival and offense effectively.